-Kate also has business experience having run a small home based painting business with her husband for more than 20 years.
-Kate has four children and eight grandchildren and in her spare time Kate enjoys cooking, going to the gym and reading.
+Kate also has business experience having run a small home-based painting business with her husband for more than 20 years.
+Kate has four children and eight grandchildren and in her spare time she enjoys cooking, going to the gym and reading.

-Mark is currently employed by Landbridge Australia and oversees the company's property development activities in Darwin, Northern Territory.
+Mark is currently employed by Landbridge Australia and oversees the company's property development activities in Darwin.

-With 20 years' experience in the property industry within Australia and abroad, he has proven planning and project management experience of large scale, complex and multi-disciplinary projects, and continues to play an important role in external relations and business development activities.
+With 20 years' experience in the property industry within Australia and abroad, he has proven planning and project management experience of large scale, complex and multi-disciplinary projects.
+He continues to play an important role in external relations and business development activities.

 Mark is also currently active as a Board Director of the Darwin Festival.

-He is currently a Director of the Australian Tourism Industry Council focusing on tourism industry development, government policy review and tourism awards and has contributed broadly to the NT community as a council member of the Automobile Association Northern Territory (AANT) for the past four years.
+He is currently a Director of the Australian Tourism Industry Council representing the NT focusing on tourism industry development, government policy review and tourism awards.
+Glen also sits on various Top End management or steering committees, focused on improving the economy of the region.

 Louise received an Asialink Arts Management Residency where she worked in partnership with Afalyca Arts, a community art centre in Baucau, to deliver Timor Leste’s first ever music and art festival in 2013, before being remounted in 2016.

-Stacey Farraway is the Director International with Charles Darwin University and is an international education marketing specialist.
-She has worked at universities in Queensland and the Northern Territory leading the development and implementation of internationalisation and international marketing strategies.
+Stacey is the Director International with Charles Darwin University and is an international education marketing specialist.
+She has worked at universities in Queensland and the Northern Territory, leading the development and implementation of internationalisation and international marketing strategies.